 Conversational AI for customer service: Benefits and tips

+Today’s customers want helpful answers — and they want them right now.
 It’s a lofty expectation that’s inspired many customer service teams to turn to automation and AI-powered technology to improve their response times, handle high volumes of customer inquiries, and deliver personalized experiences.

-But here’s the thing: Even if artificial intelligence (AI) speeds things up, most customers don’t want to feel like they’re being helped by bots.
-Customers are still wary of AI in customer support, with a recent Gartner survey revealing that a whopping 64% of customers would prefer that companies didn’t use AI for customer service.
+Customers are still wary of AI in customer support.
+A Gartner survey revealed that a whopping 64% of customers would prefer that companies didn’t use AI for customer service.

 Fortunately, there’s a way you can reap the efficiency-boosting benefits of AI without sacrificing your customer experience.
 It’s called conversational AI.